What we eat, when we eat and how much we eat all impacts how long we live.

 But when is the best time of day to schedule your “eating window” for?

 Scientists believe your eating window is better set sooner in the day than later.

 The reason for this is that our metabolism changes throughout the day.
 In the morning up until about noon our body is best equipped to deal with food.
 In other words, to process the insulin, glucose, fats and amino acids and to handle the big increase in oxidative and inflammatory stress that goes together with every time you eat a meal.

-In one study, men at risk for type 2 diabetes that adhered a 9-hour window eating period from 8 am to 5 pm had a 36 percent reduction in their glycaemic response to a meal and reduced fasting triglycerides compared to men who ate during a more delayed 9-hour time window from noon to 9 pm (R).
+In one study, men at risk for type 2 diabetes that adhered a 9-hour window eating period from 8 am to 5 pm had a 36% reduction in their glycemic response to a meal and reduced fasting triglycerides compared to men who ate during a more delayed 9-hour time window from noon to 9 pm (R).

 Another study showed that insulin sensitivity, blood pressure and oxidative stress improved significantly in men with prediabetes that ate in an 8-hour period (between 7 am and 3 pm) versus people who ate in a 12 hour period (from 7 am to 7 pm) (R).